dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 ### `<video-segment>` / `<audio-segment>`

 `<video-segment>` and `<audio-segment>` represent sections of an audio/video file.
-They must have the following predefined properties:
+They can have the following predefined properties:

 - `isSegmentOf` (1)
 - `hasSegmentBounds` (1)